FukurouHaiRiyo/InstagramClone/README.md

 # SocialMediaAPp

-This is a social media app made after I completed this course on Udemy: https://www.udemy.com/course/react-native-mobile-app-development/
+This is a social media app that will be made after the completion of this course on Udemy: https://www.udemy.com/course/react-native-mobile-app-development/